Bulange: Location

-Bulange is on Namirembe Hill close to Namirembe Hospital, about 1 mi northwest of the main gate of Mengo Palace in Kampala, Uganda's capital and largest city.
+Bulange building is the official administrative building for Buganda kingdom in central Uganda.
+Its existence in the area also led to the eventual renaming of the areas around it to be called Bulange.
+However the Bulange building which is the 'capital building' of Buganda is located on Namirembe Hill close to Namirembe Hospital, about 1 mi northwest of the main gate of Mengo Palace in Kampala, Uganda's capital and largest city.
 This is approximately 2 mi southwest of the city center of Kampala.
 The coordinates of Bulange are 0°18'35.0"N, 32°33'30.0"E (Latitude:0.309722; Longitude:32.558333).
-A straight road, approximately 1 mi long, called Kabaka Anjagala Road (The-King-Loves-Me Road) leads from the main entrance of the Mengo Palace to the entrance of Bulange.
+A straight road, approximately 1 mi long, called Kabaka Anjagala Road (The-King-Loves-Me Road) this road is also at times referred to as the Royal mile leads from the main entrance of the Mengo Palace to the entrance of Bulange.